 - Less Responsibility: as a tenant, you simply make a phone call to the property manager when there’s a repair or a problem arises (as an owner, you are personally responsible for all costs and labor around every repair any problem related to your property.)

 - Prime Choices: real estate developers typically buy the choicest tracts and divide them up, offering them for lease only, making the prime choices in commercial real estate not available for purchase to individuals.

 The Cons of Leasing Medical Real Estate

 - Limited Control: you will likely negotiate 50 to 70 terms in a lease document, and it’s likely some will not be in your favor.
-At some point in during your lease you may experience a situation where you will feel you are being treated unfairly and you will have limited recourse, even if you have the best lease in the world.
+At some point during your lease, you may experience a situation where you will feel you are being treated unfairly and have limited recourse, even if you have the best lease in the world.